 Director General Andrew Parker

-We are signed up to the Social Mobility Compact which ensures that all young people have fair and open access to employment opportunities.
+We were one of the first public sector organisations to sign up to the 30% Club to signal our commitment to improve gender diversity at senior levels and are signed up to the Social Mobility Compact which ensures that all young people have fair and open access to employment opportunities.

 Threat level to GB from Northern Ireland-related terrorism lowered to MODERATE.
 The current threat level means an...